Irish Meusel

-Emil Frederick "Irish" Meusel (June 9, 1893 – March 1, 1963) was an American baseball left fielder.
+Emil Frederick "Irish" Meusel (June 9, 1893 – March 1, 1963) was an American professional baseball left fielder.
 He played in the major leagues between 1914 and 1927 for the Washington Senators, Philadelphia Phillies, New York Giants, and Brooklyn Robins.
 With the Giants, he played in four consecutive World Series in the early 1920s.
 He was the brother of major league player Bob Meusel.

 Early life

 Meusel was born in Oakland, California, and he attended Manual Arts High School in Los Angeles.
 He was of German and French ancestry; he acquired the nickname "Irish" because his pale skin and red hair reminded people of an Irish person.

 After playing minor league baseball in the Pacific Coast League (PCL), Meusel had his contract purchased by the Washington Senators in 1914, He played one major league game for the Senators that year, but he spent most of the season on loan to the Elmira club of the New York State League.
 He was one of the best players in that league, finishing first in runs, hits and home runs, and finishing second to a teammate in batting average.
 He played in the PCL and other minor leagues through the 1917 season.